You may be able to get Income Support if you meet all the specific conditions including:

 - Social Security / Jobs and Benefits office

-Important: The date the claim form is received in a Social Security Agency office is the date we can consider payment from - not the date you downloaded the claim form.
+Important: The date the claim form is received in a Social Security / Jobs and Benefits office is the date we can consider payment from - not the date you downloaded the claim form.

 Ask for a form